Midnapore: History

-A number of prehistoric sites of great interest are being excavated throughout the West Midnapore district.
+A number of prehistoric sites of great interest are being excavated throughout the West Midnapore district in collaboration by Calcutta University and Archaeological Survey of India (ASI).
 In ancient times the region seems to be highly influenced by Jainism and Buddhism.
 Coins issued by Samudragupta have been found in the near vicinity of the town.
 The kingdom of Shashanka and Harshavardhana also included part of undivided Midnapore in their kingdom.
 However, the most significant archaeological site in the region is the bustling port of Tamralipta near present-day Tamluk, a site noted in the travelogues of Faxian and Xuanzang.
 Later Chaitanya passed through the area on his way from Puri to Varanasi as documented in the Chaitanya Charitamrita.
 After the fall of last independent Hindu dynasty of Kalinga-Utkala, Gajapati Mukunda Deva in the 16th century, this region came under one of the five Sarkars of Mughalbandi Odisha i.e. Jaleswar Sarkar which was ruled by the Subehdar of Odisha.
 The north boundary of Jalshwar was Tamluk and south was Soro and Dhalbhumgarh in the west to the Bay of Bengal in the east.
 Bahadur Khan was the ruler of Jaleshwar Sarkar or Hijli (including Midnapore) during the time of Shah Jehan.
 He was defeated by Shah Shuja, the second son of Shah Jehan, then the subahdar of Bengal.

-During the era of the Muslim rulers of Bengal nawab, Alivardi Khan's general Mir Jafar fought successfully against Mir Habib's lieutenant Sayyid Nur near Midnapore town in 1746.
+During the era of the Muslim rulers of Bengal nawab, Alivardi Khan's general Mir Jafar fought successfully against Mir Habib's lieutenant Sayyid Nur near Midnapore town in the Battle of Midnapur.
 This was part of his campaign to regain Odisha and thwart the Maratha attacks on Bengal.
 Mir Habib came up from Balasore and was joined by the Marathas, but Mir Jafar fled to Burdwan, leaving Mir Habib to retake Midnapore with ease.
 Alivardi defeated Janoji Bhosle, a Maratha chieftain, in a severely contested battle near Burdwan in 1747 and Janoji fled to Midnapore.
 The Marathas held on to Odisha including Midnapore until 1749 when it was reconquered by Alivardi.
 The Marathas continued to raid Midnapore, which proved disastrous for the residents.

 In 1756, Alivardi died and his successor was Siraj-ud-daulah.
 On 20 June 1757, he was betrayed by Mir Jafar to the East India Company under the command of Lord Robert Clive at Plassey.
 This consolidated the company's hold on Bengal and Odisha (along with Midnapore).
 The district of Midnapore which included Dhalbhum or Ghatshila, now in Singhbhum, Jharkhand was annexed in 1760 along with Burdwan and Chittagong both handed over to the East India Company by Mir Qasim.
 The last free king of Dhalbhum was imprisoned in Midnapore town.

 Some of the Malla kings of Mallabhum in the Bankura district held land in northern Midnapore district, while the Raj rules of Narajole, Jhargram, Lalgarh, Jamboni, and Chandrakona held sway in their local areas.
 The Raj rulers in Rajasthan would pay homage to Jagannath but carves out their own territories under the supremacy of the Hindu empires of Odisha.